Businesses Franchises Brokers

 Valuation Trends

 Business values and associated multiples fluctuate over time, influenced by a variety of macroeconomic factors such as interest rates, inflation, consumer spending, and overall economic growth.
-Revenue and earnings (seller's discretionary earnings) multiples of rubber and plastic manufacturers sold on BizBuySell have been fairly volatile, generally increasing as larger manufacturers enter the business-for-sale market and drive up valuations.
-Revenue multiples remain somewhat steady, hovering around 1, but the more important earnings multiple has seen averages increase from 2.5 to 4.4 over a five-year period.
+Revenue and earnings (seller's discretionary earnings) multiples of rubber and plastic manufacturers sold on BizBuySell have been fairly volatile, increasing as larger manufacturers enter the business-for-sale market and drive up valuations.
+Average revenue multiples have increased considerably, surpassing 1x, but the more important earnings multiple has seen averages increase from 3 to 5 over a five-year period.

 Year Average Earnings Multiple Average Revenue Multiple